 UAS technologies may be subject to U.S. Export Controls.
-Any University employee, student, or unit seeking to export UAS or UAS related technology outside of the United States or to foreign nationals (including foreign national students) must comply with university export policies and procedures (University Policy 13045 Export and Sanctions Compliance Policy, http://www.policies.vt.edu/13045.pdf, and Office of Sponsored Procedure OSP 29-05 Management of Restricted Research Agreements, https://osp.vt.edu/content/dam/osp_vt_edu/policies/vt_osp_export_control_policy_osp-29-05.pdf).
-All inquiries concerning this section or export controls in general should be directed to the Office of Export and Secure Research Compliance at oesrc@vt.edu.
+Any university employee, student, or unit seeking to export UAS or UAS related technology outside of the United States or to foreign nationals (including foreign national students) must comply with university export policies and procedures (e.g. University Policy 13045 Export Control and Sanctions, Research Security, and Industrial Security Compliance Policy, and Office of Sponsored Programs Procedure OSP 10016 Export Control and Sanctions, Research Security this section or export controls in general should be directed to the Office of Export and Secure Research Compliance at oesrc@vt.edu.